-ASTERIA was a 6U CubeSat (roughly 10 x 20 x 30 cm, 10 kg) that was operating in low-Earth orbit.
-The payload consisted of a lens and baffle assembly, a CMOS imager, and a two-axis piezoelectric positioning stage on which the focal plane is mounted.
+ASTERIA was a 6U CubeSat (roughly 10 x 20 x 30 cm, 10 kg) that operated in low-Earth orbit.
+The payload consisted of a lens and baffle assembly, a CMOS imager, and a two-axis piezoelectric positioning stage on which the focal plane was mounted.
 A set of commercial reaction wheels provided coarse attitude control.
 Fine pointing control was achieved by tracking a set of guide stars on the CMOS sensor and moving the piezoelectric stage to compensate for residual pointing errors.
 Precision thermal control was achieved by isolating the payload from the spacecraft bus, passively cooling the detector, and using trim heaters to perform small temperature corrections over the course of an observation.

 - Program Managers: Lorraine Fesq (Extended Mission III), Sarah Gavit (Prime & Extended Missions I-II)

 - Project Managers: Lorraine Fesq (Extended Mission III), Amanda Donner (Extended Missions I-II), Matthew W. Smith (Prime Mission:Tech Demo), Joel Krajewski (Prime Mission:Checkout), Mary White (Spacecraft Development)

 - Mission Manager: Kyle Hughes (Extended Mission III), Amanda Donner (Extended Missions I-II), Matthew W. Smith (Prime Mission)